Beacon Center is currently taking applications for a professional counselor. If you are interested please contact or call 886-4304.

 Professional Counseling Services

-Beacon Center’s professional counseling services include individual and group counseling, as well as play therapy; specializing in treating trauma: including sexual, emotional, physical and mental abuse and promote healthy healing. with the goals of healing, personal growth and empowerment.
+Beacon Center’s professional counseling services include individual and group counseling, specializing in treating trauma: including sexual, emotional, physical and mental abuse and promote healthy healing. with the goals of healing, personal growth and empowerment.

 Our support group is designed to provide support and healing for trauma victims and survivors.
 Please visit us on Facebook for a list of group topics and schedule.